The TYDE TeamMeet the people behind the project

 Dr. Rachelle Hole

-Rachelle Hole is an associate professor at the UBC Okanagan School of Social Work, and she is the co-director of the Centre for Inclusion and Citizenship (CIC).
+Rachelle Hole is an associate professor at the UBC Okanagan School of Social Work, and she is the co-director of the Canadian Institute for Inclusion and Citizenship (CIIC).

 DR. Steven J Barnes